cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/PromSQL.md

 * "<=" : Less then or equal

 Examples:
-In The following example we select the node_cpu_seconds_total  metrics that has a value of 0.
+In the following example we select the node_cpu_seconds_total  metrics that has a value of 0.
 We see that the cpus 0 and 1 on all nodes has usage of 0 seconds in steal mode.
 ```
 node_cpu_seconds_total == 0